AI Tool Risk Directory ← All 26 tools Verdict assessed 29 July 2026

 Legal & professional services

 The privilege question comes first: entering client-confidential facts into any third-party AI service must be evaluated as a potential disclosure.
-Because training/retention on Grammarly (free) depends on account type and settings, assume client matter data is off-limits unless your firm controls the account and has verified the terms.
+Because training and retention on Grammarly (free) depend on account type and settings, assume client matter data is off-limits unless your firm controls the account and has verified the terms.

 Frequently asked questions

 Grammarly (free) can be used at work only under specific conditions.
-Our verdict for a typical 50–500 person company handling client or regulated data: Limited.
-A browser extension that reads nearly everything an employee types — on a free personal account, that stream is outside company control.
+Our verdict for a typical 50–500 person company handling client or regulated data, assessed 29 July 2026: Limited.
+A browser extension that reads nearly everything an employee types — on a free personal account, that stream sits outside company control and outside any agreement you signed.
 The risk profile is unusual: it is not one paste, it is continuous capture of everything typed — emails, HR docs, legal drafts.
+Note also that the counterparty name has changed: the Grammarly privacy policy is now published by Superhuman Platform Inc. (formerly Grammarly), which matters if you name vendors in contracts or in your policy.

 What tier should Grammarly (free) be in an AI acceptable use policy?

-We classify Grammarly (free) as Limited for a typical 50–500 person company.
-A browser extension that reads nearly everything an employee types — on a free personal account, that stream is outside company control.
-Your own classification should reflect your industry, data types, and which plan/account type your company actually uses.
+We classify Grammarly (free) as Limited for a typical 50–500 person company, assessed 29 July 2026.
+A browser extension that reads nearly everything an employee types — on a free personal account, that stream sits outside company control and outside any agreement you signed.
+Your own classification should reflect your industry, data types, and which plan or account type your company actually uses.

 Get the full policy kit